Bachelor of Marine Science and Management

 Lismore students complete the final-year units at the National Marine Science Centre in Coffs Harbour, which are delivered in intensive mode.

-Distance education students attend compulsory residential workshops at the Lismore campus and the final-year units at the National Marine Science Centre in Coffs Harbour, which are delivered in intensive mode.
+Online students attend compulsory residential workshops at the Lismore campus and the final-year units at the National Marine Science Centre in Coffs Harbour, which are delivered in intensive mode.

 Your previous learning experiences relevant to one or more units in this course may help you reduce the duration of your degree.

 - Recognition of formal and non-formal learning